datamonsterr/Intro_To_AI_Capstone_Prj/README.md

 # Demo:

-- Run `python main.py your_image_path` to receive the prediction of our pre-trained model.
+- Run `python cli.py your_image_path` to receive the prediction of our pre-trained model in your terminal.
+- Run `python gui.py` to open GUI app.

 # Re-train the model: